Rusev (wrestler): Sporadic appearances and departure (2021–2025)

 Miro returned on the November 3, 2021, episode of Dynamite, replacing Jon Moxley in a match against Orange Cassidy in the AEW World Championship Eliminator Tournament; he defeated Cassidy via submission, advancing to the finals of the tournament.
 At Full Gear, Miro lost to Bryan Danielson in the tournament final.
 In December, it was revealed that Miro was recovering from a hamstring injury.
 After a six-month hiatus due to injury and outside the ring projects, Miro made his return to AEW television on the June 1, 2022, edition of Dynamite, scoring a submission victory over Johnny Elite.
 At Forbidden Door on June 26, Miro competed in a fatal-four-way match against Pac, Clark Connors and Malakai Black determine the inaugural AEW All-Atlantic Champion, with Pac emerging victorious.
 At the All Out event in September, Miro teamed with Darby Allin and Sting to defeat House of Black in a six-man tag team match.

 Following another lengthy absence, Miro made a return on the May 10, 2023 episode of Dynamite, where he walked into AEW CEO Tony Khan's office.
 Miro made his in-ring return on the premiere episode of Collision on June 17, defeating Tony Nese in a squash match.
 Afterwards, Miro started a feud with Powerhouse Hobbs, which led to a match at All Out, where Miro defeated Hobbs.
 After the match, Hobbs continued to attack Miro only to be saved by the debuting CJ (Miro's wife, formerly known as Lana in WWE).
 On December 30 at Worlds End, Miro defeated Andrade El Idolo with the assistance of CJ in what would be his final AEW match.
 After that event, Miro went on another hiatus to recover from an injury he had suffered in September 2023.
 In September 2024, it was reported that Miro had requested his release from AEW, having only wrestled eleven matches since 2021.
 In February 2025, Miro was reported to have departed AEW.

-Qatar Pro Wrestling (2025)

-Miro wrestled his first match in over a year on February 22, 2025, at Qatar Pro Wrestling's event Super Slam III in Doha, losing to Alberto El Patron by disqualification.
+He wrestled his first match in over a year later that month at Qatar Pro Wrestling's event Super Slam III in Doha, losing to Alberto El Patron by disqualification.

 Return to WWE (2025–present)

-Barnyashev, reverting to his Rusev name, made his return to WWE on the April 21, 2025 episode of Raw, attacking Alpha Academy (Akira Tozawa and Otis) established himself as a heel.
+Barnyashev, reverting to his Rusev name, made his return to WWE on the April 21, 2025 episode of Raw, attacking Alpha Academy.
 On the May 5 episode of Raw, Rusev made his in-ring return, defeating Otis.
-He then started a feud with Sheamus, both men won a match against each other, along with getting into a double count out draw.
-The two then faced off for a 4th and final time at Clash in Paris in an “Old Fashioned Donnybrook Brawl” Rusev would defeat Sheamus via submission.
+He then started a feud with Sheamus, culminating in an "Old Fashioned Donnybrook Brawl" at Clash in Paris in August 2025 where Rusev defeated Sheamus via submission.
+At the Royal Rumble in January 2026, Rusev entered the match at #5, being eliminated by Oba Femi after 32 seconds.